 - You’re looking for an everyday spending card.
 For a good rate of rewards everywhere, the Chase Freedom Unlimited is a good choice within Chase’s ecosystem of cards.
 But check out our list of the best 2% cash back cards if you want a single card to use everywhere.

-The Chase Sapphire Preferred® Card is a good option if you want to redeem your Chase points for travel, since it opens up the high-value travel redemption options of Ultimate Rewards.
+The Chase Sapphire Preferred® Card is a reasonable option if you want to redeem your Chase points for travel, since it opens up the high-value travel redemption options of Ultimate Rewards.
 You’d do well to pair the card with a few no-annual-fee cards within Chase’s ecosystem if you want to earn more points or upgrade to the Sapphire Reserve if you want airport lounge access.

 Frequently asked questions